Bharath-2112/Data-Analysis-Project-Power-BI-/README.md

-# Data-Analysis-Project-Power-BI-
+# Finance-Data-Analysis(Interactive dashhboard creating using Power BI)
 This project involves building an interactive financial performance dashboard using Power BI to analyze and visualize key financial metrics.
 The dashboard provides stakeholders with real-time insights into revenue trends, expenses, profit margins, and cash flow, facilitating data-driven decision-making and strategic financial planning.

-# Finance-Data-Analysis(Interactive dashhboard creating using Power BI)
 ## Objectives
 ### Track Financial Performance:
 - Monitor key metrics like revenue, expenses, and profit margins over time.